GiovanniSalmeri/yellow-mailer/README.md

 If Mailer is installed, it will be automatically used for email delivering by all other Yellow extensions which employ the method `toolbox->mail`.
 You can choose in the settings between `sendmail`, `qmail`, and `SMTP` as transport.
 All of them are more reliable than the `mail` command of PHP.

-## How to use Mailer from sending complex emails
+## How to use Mailer for sending complex emails

 Besides sending simple text emails, Mailer supports an alternative interface of `toobox->mail` for sending complex emails (HTML, attachments, iCal) from other extensions: